NithyareddyB/Expense-tracker/README.md

 ```
 Follow the on-screen prompts to choose options like adding a new expense or viewing existing ones.

-4. Using the Web Dashboard
+**4. Using the Web Dashboard**

-To visualize your expenses, run the dashboard.py script using Streamlit:
+To visualize the expenses, run the dashboard.py script using Streamlit:

 ```bash

 streamlit run dashboard.py
 ```
 This will open the expense dashboard in your web browser.
-Ensure you have added some expenses using the CLI first for the dashboard to display data.
-If no expenses are found, the dashboard will show a warning.
+If no expenses are added using the CLI, the dashboard will show a warning because there is nothing to display.